Research

 Women and men give differently.
 Our rigorous research explores these differences, deepening our understanding of why, how, where, and when women give.

-Fundraisers, advisors and philanthropists across the sector can use Women Give, as well as our other research reports, to evolve their strategies and advance bold, transformative philanthropy.
+Fundraisers, advisors and philanthropists across the sector can use the Women & GIrls Index, along with our other research reports and practical briefs, to evolve their strategies and advance bold, transformative philanthropy.

 What we know